 Courses in which the student received a grade of D or higher will be accepted for transfer.
 With limitations, grades of CR (Credit), P (Pass), and S (Satisfactory) are acceptable.
 When grades are transcripted as percentages only, grades must be 70% or higher.
 Students must have a cumulative GPA of 2.0 or higher on a 4.0 scale on all academic work accepted in transfer.
-B.S.
-Nursing applicants must have a GPA of 2.5 or higher.
+B.S. in Nursing and B.A. in Special Education applicants must have a cumulative GPA of 2.5 or higher on a 4.0 scale on all academic work accepted in transfer.